 - Get everyone on the same page about what you’re looking for in an ideal candidate

-- Use LinkedIn, Google and Breezy Talent Search to dig for top diverse talent
+- Use LinkedIn and Google to dig for top diverse talent

 - Add potential candidates to Breezy’s Candidate Pools